 If the “drel” property is defined for the Collection then all Links that don’t explicitly specify a relationship shall inherit this default relationship in the context of that Collection.
 The default relationship defines the implicit relationship between the Collection and the target URI in the Link.

-A Property "links" represents the list of Links in a Collection. "links" Property has, as its value, an array of items and each item is an OCF Link as shown:
+In the example below a Property "links" represents the list of Links in a Collection.
+The "links" Property has, as its value, an array of items and each item is aLink: